-If you’re not familiar with Beautycounter, you can read about their mission and how their products differ from other brands on this post.
-One of the things I love most about Beautycounter is that they’re super transparent about what ingredients they use in all of their products.
-They’re also transparent about what products they will NEVER use.
-Even if nearly every other brand in the market does.
+One of the things I love most about Beautycounter is that they’re transparent about what ingredients they use in all of their products.
+They’re also transparent about what ingredients they will NEVER use, even if nearly every other brand in the market does.

 I switched to Beautycounter and other safe brands (like Primally Pure and Branch Basics) once I learned what was in the products I was using (including high-end brands and some drugstore ones).
 I truly had no idea the harmful things I was putting on my body every single day.
 And I consider myself very well versed on making healthy choices!

 Beautycounter has a “Never List” which is made up of more than 1,800 questionable or harmful chemicals that they never use as ingredients in their products.
 Of these 1,800 chemicals, over 1,400 of them are banned or restricted by the European Union.
 But, those ingredients are allowed and very regularly used in the United States.
 The EU is much more stringent than the US when it comes to personal care product safety.
 And Beautycounter takes it a step further and bans even more ingredients than the EU!